oscc-ip/clint/doc/datasheet.md

 reset value: `0x0000_0000`

-* MSIP: This bit is reflected in MSIP of the `mip` CSR.
+* MSIP: this bit is reflected in MSIP of the `mip` CSR.
 A machine-level software interrupt for a HART is pending or cleared by writing 1 or 0 respectively to the corresponding this MSIP bit

 #### Machine Timer Low